-Not that there is anything wrong with that, but I don't find it realistic for many people.
-Of course there are some wonderful blogs that I LOVE and admire for also speaking in #realtalk, mistakes and all:
+Not that there is anything wrong with that, but I don’t find it realistic for many people.

 I achieved almost everything over through a combination of budgeting & saving (personal finance wooohooo!), time management, constantly challenging my personal development, and just doing what makes me happy and continuous goal setting.